THOMASELOVE/431-classes-2024/class02/README.md

 2. If there's anyone in the room today who is **not yet enrolled** in the course, see me after class.
 Thank you.
 3. I speak quickly.
 Unfortunately, this is actually my slow speaking style you're experiencing here.
 I'm willing to do a lot for you, but slowing down further while speaking just isn't going to happen.
 That's part of the reason we try to record the sessions.

+## Welcome to 431 Survey Report

+A brief report of some counts and related summaries for the Welcome to 431 Survey [is available here](welcome-report.md).

 ## Things to Do This Weekend

 1. Bookmark and familiarize yourself with the [main course website](https://thomaselove.github.io/431-2024/), being sure to visit the [Course Calendar](https://thomaselove.github.io/431-2024/calendar.html) and see what's ahead of you.